-2. If the individual decides to file a complaint with one of the Harassing Conduct Officers, a written summary will be completed by the Complainant or the officer in conjunction with the Complainant.
-The summary will include the following information: name, address, and phone number of the Complainant; name of the Respondent; nature of the complaint; date(s) and location(s) of the alleged incident(s); evidence on which the complaint is based.
-The address and phone number of the Complainant will be kept confidential.
+2. If the individual decides to file a complaint with a college official, a written summary will be completed by the complainant or the receiving official in conjunction with the complainant.
+The summary shall include the following information: name, address, and phone number of the complainant; name of the respondent (if known); names of any witnesses (if known); nature of the complaint; date(s) and location(s) of the alleged incident(s); evidence on which the complaint is based.
+The address and phone number of the complainant will be kept private.

-3. Discriminatory and/or harassing conduct are violations of the Luther Code of Conduct.
-The Code of Conduct outlines the procedures for addressing complaints against students including a description of the rights of Complainants and Respondents, student code authority and policy jurisdiction, prohibited behaviors, conduct procedures, possible sanctions, interim suspension, and the appeals process.
+3. Bias incidents, hate acts, hate crimes, discrimination, and harassment are violations of the Luther College Student Code of Conduct.
+The Code of Conduct outlines the procedures for addressing complaints against students including a description of the rights of complainants and respondents, student code of conduct procedures, proscribed conduct, possible sanctions, interim suspension, and appeals process.

-4. Additional procedures related to managing complaints of discriminatory or harassing conduct follow:
+4. Additional procedures related to managing complaints of bias incidents, hate acts, hate crimes, discrimination or harassment follow:

 d.
-The Vice President and Dean for Student Life and/or the Director of Student Rights and Responsibilities shall, based on the available evidence including the fact-finding report and the information gathered by the investigator, make an initial determination that the charges either have merit or do not have merit.
-They may, at their discretion, conduct additional investigations and/or institute a formal hearing before the Luther College Hearing Board (hereafter, “Hearing Board”).
+The Director of Student Rights and Responsibilities shall, based on the available evidence including the written report and the information gathered by the investigator, make an initial determination that the charges either have merit or do not have merit.
+They may, at their discretion, conduct additional investigations, or refer the case to a formal conduct process.

 f.
 If the charges do have merit and cannot be resolved administratively, a formal hearing is held in a manner specified in the Code of Conduct for all college hearing boards.
-The complaint will be heard by the Hearing Board.
-At least seven members of the Hearing Board must be present for each hearing with at least one representative from each of the three constituencies (faculty, administrative staff, student); a simple majority vote is sufficient for reaching a decision.
+The complaint will be reviewed by the Hearing Board.
+The procedures for the Hearing Board are found in the Code of Conduct Procedures in the Student Handbook.

-5. A complaint of discriminatory or harassing conduct will be resolved as follows:
+5. A complaint of a bias incident, hate act, hate crime, discrimination or harassment will be resolved as follows:

 a.
-The charges may be resolved administratively (including the imposition of sanctions), by mutual consent of the parties involved, on a basis acceptable to the Harassing Conduct Officer, Vice President and Dean for Student Life and/or the Director of Student Rights and Responsibilities.
+The charges may be resolved administratively (including the imposition of sanctions), by mutual consent of the parties involved, on a basis acceptable to the Director of Student Rights and Responsibilities.

-c.
-The Hearing Board may find that the Code of Conduct/Discriminatory and Harassing Conduct Policy was not violated; the complaint will be dismissed.
+1. The Hearing Board may find that the Code of Conduct and/or the Bias Incident, Hate Act, Hate Crime, Discrimination, and Harassment Policy was not violated; the complaint will be dismissed.